The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 <details>

-<summary><strong>Q: Is it possible to test ONLY the code that interacts with the <code>fellows</code> array?
-For example, can we check to see if our logic for finding a fellow works without sending our server a request?</strong></summary>
+**<summary>Q: Is it possible to test ONLY the code that interacts with the `fellows` array?
+For example, can we check to see if our logic for finding a fellow works without sending our server a request?</summary>**

 No!
 And this is the main issue with our current implementation.
 Because the concerns are not separated, we can't easily test the different aspects of our server.
 If we separate the logic that interacts with the `fellows` array from the logic that interacts with the `req` and `res` objects, testing becomes possible.